Director / Principal Registered Psychologist

 Geraldine conducts psychological testing for cognitive functioning, personality and job suitability.
-On top of having conducted workshops and talks for numerous organizations, Geraldine has been featured widely in the media including magazines, television and the internet to educate the public about the different disorders.
+On top of having conducted workshops and talks for numerous organizations, Geraldine is sought after by the media and has been featured widely in the media, including magazines, television and the internet to educate the public about the different disorders.

 She is also dedicated in grooming the younger psychologists and is a registered supervisor with the Singapore Register of Psychologists (SRP) and supervises the students in the Masters programme in the local universities, as well as working with local and overseas undergraduates.

 Geraldine is a registered psychologist with the Singapore Register of Psychologists (SRP) and she is a member of Crisis Response Network (CRN), working with local and expatriates in times of crisis, conducting Critical Incident Stress Management.
-She is an active member in other professional bodies, including the William Glasser Institute and EMDR Singapore and is the Honorary treasurer for the Association of Group and Individual Psychotherapy.
+She is an active member in other professional bodies, including the William Glasser Institute and EMDR Singapore and is a full member of the American Group Psychotherapy Association (AGPA).

 Senior Registered Psychologist